-ORA opposes including the revenue shortfall from discounted special contracts in the balancing account as this removes an incentive for Southwest to minimize discounts.
-Southwest agrees that the revenue shortfall resulting from discounted special contracts should not be given balancing account protection, and therefore we will not include the revenue shortfall from discounted special contract revenues in the revenue balancing account.
+ORA opposes including discounted special contracts in the balancing account as this removes an incentive for Southwest to minimize discounts.
+Southwest agrees that margin revenue derived from discounted special contracts should not be given balancing account protection, and therefore we will not include discounted special contract revenues in the revenue balancing account.